In partnership between the Welsh Academy of Professional Practice, University of Wales (Trinity St David) and Voice Workshop Ltd.

 PG Cert/MA Professional Practice (Voice Pedagogy): Specialising in Singing for Health and Wellbeing - Online

 Enrolment on this course will include an annual subscription to the Singing for Health Network (SHN).
 Students on this course will have opportunities to platform their research via the SHN alongside other high-profile conferences.
-Previous students MA have presented at EuroVox, BVA and Spheres of Singing.
+Previous MA students have presented at EuroVox, BVA and Spheres of Singing.
 They have published with AOTOS and VASTA and received funding from NHS and the Lottery to establish both research and outreach programmes.
-The Network aims to bridge research and practice and provide a platform for practitioners and researchers to connect and collaborate.

 The MA pathway is an online programme open to both UK and International Students.
 We operate a policy of inclusivity, and we do not charge additional international fees.
 The course blends live interaction with pre-recorded videos and a wealth of carefully collated resources.